 Kiss-off: Too many Illinoisans breaking up with the state

-Every relationship comes with some sacrifices.
-But for an alarming number of Illinoisans, they're opting instead to sacrifice their state IDs.
+Every relationship comes with its sacrifices.
+But for an alarming number of Illinoisans, parting ways with Illinois is how they choose to get on with their lives.

 In turn, Illinoisans are severing their relationship with the state.

 But it isn’t just people.
-As a consequence of Illinois’ population exodus between tax years 2010 and 2015, the state lost $3.4 billion in adjusted gross income to its neighboring states alone, according to IRS data.
+As a consequence of Illinois’ population exodus between tax years 2010 and 2015, the state lost $3.4 billion in adjusted gross income just to its neighboring states, according to IRS data.

-Property owners in the Prairie State are especially strained under the weight of the state’s punishing taxes.
-Illinois homeowners see some of the highest property tax bills in the country.
-From 2008-2015, families watched property taxes grow six times faster than their incomes.
-Still, lawmakers didn’t let this stop them from pushing through the largest income tax hike in state history in July 2017.
+Prairie State residents are especially strained by the state’s punishing property taxes.
+Illinois homeowners shoulder the second-highest property tax burden in the country.
+From 2008 to 2015, families watched property taxes grow six times faster than their incomes.
+That didn’t stop lawmakers from pushing through the largest income tax hike in state history in July 2017.

-A smart spending cap that ties growth in state spending to growth in the state’s economy would restore fiscal discipline while allowing Illinois to get its finances in order.
-This could provide a path for reductions in Illinoisans’ tax bills.
+A smart spending cap that ties growth in state spending to growth in the state’s economy, coupled with a true balanced budget amendment, would restore fiscal discipline and allow the state to get its finances in order.
+Further, an amendment to the Illinois Constitution that allows the state to control the unsustainable growth in pension costs for government workers is imperative to reduce Illinoisans’ property tax bills.

-Provided lawmakers are willing to consider sensible fiscal reforms, 2018 could be the year Springfield renews its vows to taxpayers.
+Provided lawmakers are willing to adopt commonsense reforms, 2019 could be the year Springfield renews its vows to taxpayers and fosters a chance of growing old together.